Ceici92/CeciliasBlog/content/posts/MRTKLab.md

 # 6. The rating panel

-Once the user clicks on the balloon, a new panel appears to make him rate the application between 0 and 5.
+Once the user clicks on the balloon, a new panel (same components as before) appears to make him rate the application between 0 and 5.

-The creation of the panel is similar as the car preferences panel seen before.

-To end the experience, once the user rated the rated the app, a thank you message displays.
+To end the experience, once the user rated the app, a thank you message displays.

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/MRTKLab/6Rating.png?raw=true "")